-Hydro One uses a number of financial measures to assess its performance.
-The Company presents FFO or "funds from operations" to reflect a measure of the Company's cash flow, and revenues, net of purchased power, to reflect revenues net of the cost of purchased power.
-FFO and revenues, net of purchased power, are non-GAAP financial measures which do not have a standardized meaning prescribed by GAAP and might not be comparable to similar measures presented by other entities.
-They should not be considered in isolation nor as a substitute for analysis of the Company's financial information reported under GAAP.
+Hydro One uses a number of non-GAAP financial measures to assess its performance.
+The Company presents FFO or "funds from operations" to reflect a measure of the Company's cash flow, revenues, net of purchased power, to reflect the impact of revenue on net income, and net debt to reflect a measure of the Company's financial leverage.

-Hydro One also uses financial ratios that are non-GAAP ratios such as debt to capitalization ratio and earnings coverage ratio.
-Non-GAAP ratios do not have a standardized meaning prescribed by
+Hydro One also uses financial ratios that are non-GAAP ratios such as the net debt to capitalization ratio and annualized FFO to net debt ratio to reflect a measure of the Company's financial leverage, and the earnings coverage ratio to reflect a measure of liquidity.